st

 The poster theme embraces an ancient story relating to the central plateau and its three maunga; Tongariro, Ngauruhoe and Ruapehu.
 The ngā kōrero talks of the marriage of the stars to the mountains.
 Likened to poutama, a traditional pattern that is common throughout Māori weaving and artwork.
 It means stairs or stairway to heaven and symbolises whakapāpā or geneology, and also the pursuit of knowledge, levels of advancement and growth.

-Exhibition theme: Hopukia te whetū rere (To catch a falling star).
+Exhibition theme from 2024: Hopukia te whetū rere (To catch a falling star).

 OUR FOCUS